Cabo in November: Weather, Things to Do and Travel Tips

 3) Go sailing and snorkeling

-Sailing and snorkeling are also among the best Cabo activities in November – the weather is perfect this time of year for this!
+Sailing and snorkeling are also among the best things to do in Cabo San Lucas in November.

-Sip cocktails as you cruise to Land’s End for photos.
+- Sip cocktails as you cruise past Land’s End for photos.

-Then sail to either Chileno Bay or Santa Maria Bay for snorkeling, stand-up paddleboarding and relaxing on floating mats on the water, followed by a gourmet seafood lunch.
+- Sail to either Chileno Bay or Santa Maria Bay for snorkeling, stand-up paddleboarding and relaxing on floating mats on the water.

 4) Swim with whale sharks in La Paz

-Whale sharks are gentle giants, and seeing them in their natural habitat is a bucket-list experience for many.
+Whale sharks are gentle giants, and seeing them in their natural habitat is a bucket-list experience.
+(Read about our experience with Baja Charters.)

-They frequent the waters around La Paz (about a two-hour drive from Cabo San Lucas) from mid-October to around March (though you might still see them until mid-April).
+Historically, they gather in the nutrient-rich waters around La Paz (about a 2-hour drive from Cabo San Lucas) from mid-October to March (though you might still see them until mid-April).

-Plankton, krill and other whale shark food are most abundant in the area this time of year, attracting whale sharks to come and feed.
+Plankton and krill are most abundant here this time of year, attracting whale sharks to come and feed.

-5) Do a day trip to Cabo Pulmo
+5) Enjoy a day trip to Cabo Pulmo

-A day trip to Cabo Pulmo should also be on your itinerary for your November trip – it’s another one of the best Cabo day trips you can do this month.
+Escaping to Cabo Pulmo (about a 2-hour drive away) should also be on your November itinerary – it’s another one of the top day trips you can do this month.

-This excellent kayaking tour with reliable operator Cabo Outfitters (we’ve used them for numerous tours in Cabo) combines kayaking to see the sea lions with lots of snorkeling.
-Pssst!
-You might even spot sea turtles!
+- Kayak-and-snorkel adventure: This great tour with Cabo Outfitters (we’ve done many tours with them) combines kayaking to see the sea lions with lots of snorkeling.

-Transportation to and from Cabo San Lucas is included in both of these day tours.
+Transportation to and from Los Cabos is included in both of these day tours.

 6) Join the Art Walk